humanfactors/FIPS/CONTRIBUTING.md

 - Underscores (i.e., snake-case) should separate words in object names.
 Period separation is currently used for legacy supported functions.
 - When naming objects, abbreviations and parameter names should use capitals as a first priority (e.g., `TPM_make_pvec` not `tpm_make_pvec`; but `unified_make_pvec` is fine).

+Development should be conducted on a separate branch.
+Tests are run using the `testthat` package automatically with Rstudio default.
+This can be envoked by pressing `ctrl + shift + T` in Windows or Linux. `Roxygen2` is used for all documentation.

 Thankyou!